Comment by dotancohen

 EDIT: Also wanted to note that I think this becomes as much an expectations-setting exercise as it is evaluation on raw programming performance.
 Some people are incredibly impressed by the ability to assist in building simple web apps, others not so much.
 Experience will vary across that continuum.

-• dartos a day ago
+• dartos 10 months ago

 Yeah, in my comparing deepseek coder 2 lite (the best coding model I can find that’ll run on my 4090) to Claud sonnet under aider…